Prepared Bartenders Earn More Money

 - Make a list of the bottles they think they will need during their shift.

 Typically, the booze is not readily available during a shift.
 It is locked usually locked up in a booze room and accessible only to the manager.
-Consequently, if the booze gets low during the shift, a manager must be found and to provide the additional stock.
+Consequently, if the booze gets low during the shift, a manager must be found to provide the additional stock.

 Unopened bottles are returned to the manager once the bartender’s shift is over.
 Having the bottle removed from the booze room in advance saves a significant amount of grief during a rush.